thiagosantos1/ML_Cat_Dog/README.md

 # Main idea
-	* A simple convolutional neural network, implemented in Keras.</br> The goal is to be able to classify pictures of Cats and Dogs.
+	* A simple convolutional neural network, implemented in Keras.
+	* The goal is to be able to classify pictures of Cats and Dogs.

 # Accuracy
 	* With the help of a GPU(I have used floyd platform), we were able to get an accuracy of 95%